- • YouTube Marketing Guide

 If we asked you to name the world's biggest search engines, undoubtedly you'd come up with Google, but what would be number two?
 Bing?
 Yahoo?
 The truth might surprise you.

 According to figures, the world's second biggest search engine is actually YouTube.
 Millions of people are using it everyday to search for videos about fitness, hair, marketing and more.
 With such a large audience already searching directly on the platform, doesn't it make sense that when we use YouTube keyword research and SEO should be as important as it is on our website?

-Here we're going to take a look at some of the best YouTube keyword tools out there, which can help you identify and optimize for the highest traffic keywords for your videos.
+Luckily, we can use YouTube keyword tools to analyze YouTube keywords.
+Here we're going to take a look at 10 best YouTube keyword tools out there, which can help you identify and optimize for the highest traffic keywords for your videos.
 By optimizing your videos, you can rank higher, get more views and enjoy a larger audience on YouTube.

 Before you can get into using any YouTube SEO tool, you'll need to identify what the best keywords for your videos are.
-Let's start by taking a look at the best YouTube keyword tools available, and how to use them to optimize your videos.
+Let's start by taking a look at the best YouTube keyword tools available.

 1. YouTube autocomplete